bjpranav/POStagging/README.md

-POS tagger by Team GAP
+POS tagger by Team GAP!

 Team Members: Pranav Krishna SJ,Alagappan A, Ganesh Nalluru

 This program learns to tag words based on the given train set which consists of tagged words and the